SacredNightmare99/MathsHelper/README.md

 # MathsHelper

-This my Maths Helper app made for Personal Use
+This is my Maths Helper app made for Personal Use

 Made using Android Studio